 Workflow - or 'programming the Grid' - is recognized as a critical capability for e-Science and work in this area was recently summarized at a GGF10 workshop [2].
 Workflow is the general way of linking services together and there are likely to be several standards.
-Since BPEL [29] is supported by IBM, Microsoft, Oracle and others, we include this standard in the WS-I+ set.
-However, since BPEL is not specifically directed at e-Science applications, we will explore its applicability and use its built-in extensibility to support high performance transport and dataflow.
+Since BPEL [31] is supported by IBM, Microsoft, Oracle and others, we include this standard in the WS-I+ set.
+However, since BPEL is not specifically directed at e-Science applications, we will explore its applicability and suspect we will need to use its built-in extensibility to support high performance transport and dataflow.